Planning King Edward Memorial Park

 Public consultation on Park improvements took place over the summer and autumn of 2016 to help produce the Park Masterplan.
 Although this procress has been delayed, the masterplan is now finalised and available to download.
 It is a long document with lots of images.
 If you would prefer to see a summary and overall layout for the masrterplan, then download the executive summary.

 Visit the Tideway site for more on the plan.

-Read the Winter 2018 newsletter
+For all the latest news read the Winter 2018 newsletter

 Implementing the masterplan

 The masterplan represents an outline design for the park, and there is much to be done to create the detailed design.
 Over the next few months, the council will be appointing a design team to take the masterplan forward, and to work on consulting the local community on the detailed design.

 Work began on the tunnel in early 2017 and was initially predicted to run for about three and a half years, but difficulties in piling into the river bed have resulted in a delay in the programme and completion is currently predicted to take place in late 2011.
 The Park will not be closed during this time although some areas essential for construction must be closed off.
 Thames Tideway Tunnel are paying for all the work in the park to help compensate for the disruption.

 In 2017, in advance of the main work to the tunnel, Tideway constructed a new playground to replace the one that was removed to enable access to the construction site.
 This work took significantly longer than anticipated and, to compensate, Tideway paid for a series of holiday activities and some temporary play equipment in the park which will remain in place until the end of the work period.